Turmeric and Ginger: Dynamic Duo for Inflammation

 Practical Applications

-"Gingerol, a natural component of ginger root, benefits gastrointestinal motility ― the rate at which food exits the stomach and continues along the digestive process.
-Eating ginger encourages efficient digestion, so food doesn't linger as long in the gut." - Hopkins Medicine
+I love this quote from Hopkins Medicine: "Gingerol, a natural component of ginger root, benefits gastrointestinal motility ― the rate at which food exits the stomach and continues along the digestive process.
+Eating ginger encourages efficient digestion, so food doesn't linger as long in the gut."
+That just makes so much sense to me.

 3. Turmeric and Ginger Together